mavlyutov/golagraphite/README.md

 ![TSQL Row example](/resources/tsql_row_example.png "TSQL Row example")

 If your resultset contains timestamp column which you want to be used as metric timestamp, simply change the `timestamp`-field of config with the name of that column.
-With `timestamp != now` you can return as many columns as you want, otherwise only the last value of each metric will be sent to graphite server.
+With `timestamp != now` you can return as many rows as you want, otherwise only the last value of each metric will be sent to graphite server.

 ![TSQL Row with timestamp example](/resources/tsql_row_with_timestamp_example.png "TSQL Row with timestamp example")